 A weekly e-newsletter to help increase awareness and support patient education.
 This week features Szilárd Kiss, MD, discussing the diabetic risk factors and key conversations to have with patients.
 This week’s edition features Charles C. Wykoff, MD, PhD, discussing types of diabetes and shifting treatment options resulting from new data and studies.
-David Eichenbaum, MD, discussing the risk factors for diabetes and diabetic macular edema.
-Geeta Lalwani, MD; and A. Paul Chous, OD discussing DME compliance tips and pearls.
+David Eichenbaum, MD, discussing tips to help physicians motivate their patients to adhere to therapy for their diabetic eye disease.
+Geeta Lalwani, MD; and A. Paul Chous, OD, CDE, discussing comanagement tips for diabetic eye disease.

 Subscribe to our emails to stay updated on the rest of the series

 We know disease duration is the leading risk factor for vision loss from diabetes.1